 Small business or not, using a cloud invoicing software that provides expense tracking features, like Elorus, you get to monitor how much you spend and make decisions to further improve your company’s performance.
 And you can do it quickly and easily with a full daily, monthly, or yearly expense report.

 Maybe you’ll discover you need to cut back on expenses or that your firm is going well and you need to invest money in new equipment.
-Elorus helps you monitor your cash flow, whose picture is partially dependable on expenses (the other half is comprised by your revenues).
+Elorus helps you monitor your cash flow, whose picture is partially dependable on expenses (the other half is comprised of your revenues).

 Keeping your records up-to-date